thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 resources (images etc), has a miserable incremental compilation model and many, many, other issues.

-Swift should strive to make trivial programs really simple.
+Codira should strive to make trivial programs really simple.
 Hello world should just be something like::

   print("hello world")